sarahmmah/sarahmmah.github.io/content/publication/2024_Lu/index.md

 publication: "*Scientific Reports, 14*(1): 21142"
 publication_short: "Sci Rep"

-abstract: "A sense of belonging to a community is a dimension of subjective well-being that is of growing population health interest.
-This cohort study linked Canadian Community Health Survey data (2000–2014) with hospital records for 456,415 adults to evaluate associations between community belonging and avoidable hospitalizations.
-Results showed that very weak and very strong sense of belonging were both associated with higher risk of hospitalization for ambulatory care sensitive conditions among women, but not men.
-Findings highlight the complex role of community belonging in population health outcomes."
+abstract: "This cohort study linked Canadian Community Health Survey data (2000–2014) with hospital records for 456,415 adults to evaluate associations between community belonging and avoidable hospitalizations.
+Results showed that very weak and very strong sense of belonging were both associated with higher risk of hospitalization for ambulatory care sensitive conditions among women, but not men.  *(To read more, please visit the links above.)*"
 summary: "Among Canadian women, both very weak and very strong sense of community belonging were linked to greater risk of avoidable hospitalization, underscoring the nuanced relationship between belonging and health."

 tags: